Skip to main content

 Conclusion: Strategic Urban Forest Management as Essential Infrastructure

-Urban forest management and canopy planning represent essential infrastructure development for sustainable, liveable cities.
-Sydney's urban forest provides billions of dollars in environmental, social, and economic benefits while requiring strategic, coordinated management to optimise outcomes and ensure long-term sustainability.
+Urban forest management and canopy planning support sustainable, liveable cities.
+Sydney's urban trees provide environmental, social, and amenity benefits while requiring coordinated management to keep decisions practical and evidence-led.

-The frameworks, technologies, and strategies outlined in this guide demonstrate that professional urban forest management delivers substantial value through enhanced environmental performance, improved community health and wellbeing, and significant economic returns.
-Success requires strategic vision, community engagement, and systematic implementation supported by professional expertise.
+The frameworks, technologies, and strategies outlined in this guide demonstrate how professional urban forest management can support environmental performance, community amenity, and responsible tree asset planning.
+Success requires clear objectives, stakeholder communication, and systematic implementation supported by professional expertise.

 Share this article